-On 20 October 2022 the Board of Directors resolved to establish the Sustainability Committee, setting the number of members as three, all non-executive directors (Cavatorta, Cicchetti and Hernandez), of whom the Chairman, Laura Cavatorta, is independent.
+On 20 October 2022 the Board of Directors resolved to establish the Sustainability Committee, setting the number of members as three, all non-executive directors (Cavatorta, Cicchetti and Hernandez), of whom the Chairperson, Laura Cavatorta, is independent.

-The Committee in office with the previous board consisted of five members, two of whom are independent.
 The Committee members, as laid down in the regulations approved by the Board of Directors, have adequate skills for the tasks they are called on to carry out, for instance in matters regarding corporate sustainability, technology, organisational strategies and corporate finance.